Skip to content

 Portsmouth businesses are coming together in an innovative initiative to support the historic HMS Victory while boosting their own growth.
 This unique collaboration involves local entrepreneurs creating Victory-themed products, with proceeds going towards the ship's preservation.

-In a heartwarming display of community spirit, Portsmouth's local businesses have launched an initiative that not only bolsters their own enterprises but also aids in the preservation of the iconic HMS Victory.
 The community-driven project encourages local entrepreneurs and artisans to produce and sell Victory-themed products, with a portion of the sales donated to the preservation of the legendary ship.

 This creative initiative, aptly named "Victory for Victory", brings together a diverse group of Portsmouth businesses, from bakeries and cafes to craftspeople and boutique shops.
 Each participating business crafts unique items inspired by the HMS Victory, ranging from delectable baked goods shaped like the ship to bespoke jewellery featuring nautical motifs.
 This not only adds a touch of maritime charm to their offerings but also sparks renewed interest in the historical significance of the vessel among customers.